-- Spoke with a range of staff, which included GPs, the practice manager, a member of the management team, an advanced nurse practitioner, a practice nurse, a health care assistant and reception/administration staff. - Spoke with patients who were all positive about the care and treatment they received.
+• Spoke with a range of staff, which included GPs, the practice manager, members of the nursing team and reception/administration staff.

-- Reviewed comment cards where patients and members of the public shared their views.
-All comments received were positive about the service they received, although some commented on difficulty relating to access. - Reviewed written positive comments received from a local care home who had residents registered with the practice. - Observed in the reception area how patients/carers/ family members were being treated and communicated - Spoke with members of the patient forum and patient representative group, who informed us how well the practice engaged with them. - · Looked at templates and information the practice used to deliver patient care and treatment plans.
+- Spoke with patients who were all positive about the care and treatment they received. - Reviewed comment cards where patients and members of the public shared their views.
+All comments received were positive about the service they received, although some commented on difficulty relating to access. - Observed in the reception area how patients/carers/ familymembers were being treated and communicated with. - Spoke with members of the patient forum. - Looked at templates and information the practice used to deliver patient care and treatment plans.